Renata-Fu/Super3Path/README.md

 ### module 2: GSEA_3databases.R
 This module does gene set enrichment analysis for a gene expression profile.
-It uses pathway databases KEGG, Reactome, and WikiPathways (.gmt files provided in software package).
+It uses pathway databases KEGG, Reactome, and WikiPathways (.gmt files provided in the input_files folder of this package).
 #### user input
 * a gene expression profile comparing two conditions with microarray
     * must be a .txt file